The discovery of Vratislavice mineral water (1862)

-(Translation of the original text from the German book Dorfchronik (Village Chronicle) by Anton Jäger.)
+(Translation of the original text from the German book Dorfchronik (Village Chronicle) by Anton Jäger from the year 1865.)

 This happened in the following way: Karl Skollaude from the house number 74 in Vratislavice on the left bank of Neisse river in the autumn of 1862 dug the well beside his house on the meadow near Neisse, for a pump that had to supply his bleach with water.
 The well is situated to the southeast of the named house, in the place where the hill is set to rise southwards.
 The well has a depth of 6 cubits *, of which about a quarter had to be recessed into granite stone.
 There were three water veins in the cracks of this granite, which filled the well so high that a pump tube could be inserted, but this did not happen until the spring of 1863, when the owner began to operate his bleach again.